Homotopy properties of the complex of frames of a unitary space: Simple connectivity of the frame complex

 Therefore, in order to fully answer the question of when $\F(V)$ is simply connected, it remains to analyze the case $\dim(V) = 4$ and $|\KK| \geq 4^2$.

 \textbf{Question.} For which fields $\KK$ is $\F(V)$ simply connected when $\dim(V)=4$?

 The following proposition reduces the study of the above question to understanding when $4$-gons are null-homotopic.
+To simplify the computations, we work under (ON).

-\begin{proposition} Let $V$ be a unitary space of dimension $n=4$ over $\KK$.
+\begin{proposition} Let $V$ be a unitary space of dimension $n=4$ over $\KK$ satisfying (ON).
 Then every cycle of length $5$ in $\F(V)$ is homotopic to a concatenation of squares.
 Therefore, $\pi_1(\F(V)) = 1$ if and only if $4$-gons are null-homotopic. \end{proposition}

 \begin{proof} Let $C:v_0,v_1,v_2,v_3,v_4,v_0$ be a cycle of length $5$.
 As usual, we can suppose that $C$ is a $5$-gon.
 We show then that $C$ is homotopic to a concatenation of squares.
 Take generators $x_i$ of $v_i$.
 The main assumption (ON) allows us to pick the $x_i$ such that $|x_i| = 1$.
 Define $\alpha_{ij} = \Psi(x_i,x_j)$ and $\alpha_{ij}^* = \alpha_{ij}\alpha_{ji}$.
 Then $\alpha_{ii} = 1$ for all $i$ and $\alpha_{ij} = 0$ if $j=i\pm 1$ modulo $5$.